-Current PLU undergraduate social work majors with a GPA of 3.0 or higher in social work courses, an A- (90%) or higher in both practicum courses, and a 70+ on both practicum evaluations, will have guaranteed graduate admission to the MSW program.
+Current PLU undergraduate social work majors with a GPA of 3.0 or higher in social work courses, an A- (90%) or higher in both practicum courses, and an 80% or better on the professional behavior assessment in the final practicum class, will have guaranteed graduate admission to the MSW program.
 Current PLU social work minors with a cumulative 3.0 GPA may apply to the MSW program (regular standing) by submitting a resume and personal essay.

-Transfer Credits:

-For the regular standing (2-year) program, up to 18 credits may be transferred into PLU's MSW program.
+Transfer Credits: For the regular standing (2-year) program, up to 18 credits may be transferred into PLU's MSW program.
 For the advanced standing (1-year) program, up to 12 credits may be transferred into PLU's program.
 As a general rule, several of the program's "practice" courses - Social Work Theory and Practice I & II courses and all three Practicum Experience courses - cannot be transferred.
 In cases where any practice course transfers are approved, they must be from another CSWE accredited MSW program.
 All transferred courses must fulfill PLU MSW course requirements and learning outcomes.
 Credits from another discipline, from international institutions, or which received grades of C+ or lower are generally not transferable.
 Students may not receive credit for life experience or previous work experience nor have any practicum experience or courses waived on this basis.